 Most Fuel Efficient Plug-in Hybrid Cars 2018

-Plug-in hybrid electric vehicles (PHEVs) are a little different to 'normal' hybrid cars.
-Unlike normal hybrids where the battery is only charged by the petrol engine, PHEVs allow you to plug the car into the mains and charge the batteries directly.
+Plug-in hybrid electric vehicles (PHEVs) are a little different from 'normal' hybrid cars.
+Unlike normal hybrids where the battery is only charged by the petrol engine, PHEVs allow you to plug the car in to the mains and charge the batteries directly.